nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Inputting `undo` after the [`archive` command](https://ay2122s2-cs2103t-w09-4.github.io/tp/UserGuide.html#archiving-details-in-the-address-book-archive) will not delete the copy of TAPA that has been saved in a separate file.

 </div>

-* Reverts the changes of the previously executed command, and removes the command from history.

 **Example**:
 * `undo`